eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 }
 ```

-The custom formatter will then create the TOML output:
+Then, the custom formatter will create the TOML output:

 ```toml
 extends = "eslint:recommended"